 The best organic mulch helps soil retain moisture, keeps weeds down, and looks sharp.
 The finished mulch should also be rich in organic nutrients to feed garden plants.
 Any ingredients used should be free of contaminants and hopefully locally sourced.

-After trying many different kinds of organic mulches, I’ve come to rely on three main sources of mulch:
+After trying many different kinds of organic mulches, I’ve come to rely on three main types:

 - Homemade Compost